Feature #1497: CMA support for passing data between processes on the same node

 Using CMA, we don't need a layer dependent shm implementation and can have a generic implementation in the LRTS layer.

-#8 Updated by Nitin Bhat 8 months ago
+#8 Updated by Nitin Bhat over 1 year ago

 There are three LRTS based use cases for shm (using CMA) to be used for intra-host communication: